-Responsibility Supervisors EHS Employee/ Student Training Records Compile and retain employee/student training records for a minimum of three years.
-Submit copies to EHS through BioRAFT and provide documentation on request.
-Compile and retain all training records (for a minimum of three years) relative to the Exposure Control Plan.
-Review training records during lab inspections.
+Responsibility Supervisors EHS Employee/ Student employees receive training at the time of assignment and annually thereafter.
+Training Records Compile and retain employee/student training records for a minimum of three years.
+Submit copies to EHS through SAM and provide documentation on request.
+Review training records during lab inspections and IBC registrations.
 Labels and Signs Affix appropriate labels to containers of regulated waste, refrigerators, freezers, and equipment containing blood or OPIM, and other containers of blood or OPIM.
 Post the universal biohazard symbol and appropriate Biological Safety Level at the entrance of HIV, HBV or HCV research laboratories.
-Provide labels to requesting department.
 Confirm that all equipment and containers are appropriately labeled during inspections.
 Make certain that labels are appropriately affixed.
 Notify supervisor to report labeling problems.
 Waste Ensure waste is labeled and disposed properly.
 Coordinate the proper management and disposal of regulated waste; disposal bags, containers, etc. must be obtained through SAM or procured by each department/facility.
 Ensure waste is labeled and disposed properly.
-Regulatory Compliance Clearly identify the use of blood, products made from human blood, plasma, products made from plasma, or OPIM when registering or amending a protocol with the IBC.
-Provide, at no cost, all Assist departments in communicating the Exposure Control Plan to third-party vendors who perform tasks on campus that potentially implicate exposure control issues.
-Assist departments with Comply with all applicable requirements established in the OSHA Bloodborne Pathogens Standard and the University and Facility Exposure Control Plans.
-Obtain or decline HBV vaccination.
+Regulatory Compliance Clearly identify the use of blood, products made from human blood, plasma, products made from plasma, or OPIM when registering or amending a Assist departments in communicating the Exposure Control Plan to third-party vendors who perform tasks on campus that potentially implicate Comply with all applicable requirements established in the OSHA Bloodborne Pathogens Standard and the University and Facility Exposure Control Plans.

-Responsibility Supervisors EHS Employee/ Student supplies, and PPE, that are Bloodborne Pathogens necessary for compliance and exposure control with the Exposure Control issues upon request.
+Responsibility Supervisors EHS Employee/ Student protocol with the IBC . exposure control issues.
+Obtain or decline HBV Provide, at no cost, all Assist departments with vaccination. supplies, and PPE, that are Bloodborne Pathogens necessary for compliance and exposure control with the Exposure Control issues upon request.
 Plan.
-Conduct periodic Conduct periodic inspections to ensure surveillance of activities compliance with the within their respective Exposure Control Plan. areas to ensure compliance Arrange for vaccinations with the Exposure Control through the Student Plan.
-Health Center, at no cost Maintain Hepatitis B to the employee.
-Serve as Vaccination records. university liaison to Comply with all applicable regulatory authorities. requirements established in Provide a means for the OSHA Bloodborne suggestions, complaints, Pathogens Standard and and concerns regarding the University Exposure the Exposure Control Control Plan.
+Conduct periodic Conduct periodic inspections to ensure surveillance of activities compliance with the within their respective Exposure Control Plan. areas to ensure compliance Serve as university liaison with the Exposure Control to regulatory authorities.
 Plan.
+Provide a means for Comply with all applicable suggestions, complaints, requirements established in and concerns regarding the OSHA Bloodborne the Exposure Control Pathogens Standard and Plan. the University Exposure Control Plan.

-Appendix G: Chemical Disinfection
+Appendix F: Chemical Disinfection